ska-telescope/developer.skatelescope.org/src/getting-started/getting-started.rst

 This section is primarily aimed at new developers.
 Your Scrum Master may create tickets in JIRA; this will help you get used to managing your work via JIRA if this is new to you.

 * Commit to an SKA project on GitLab.
 This may be as simple as fixing a typo in some documentation.
 We recommend that projects, especially projects where we expect external people to contribute, keep a list of easy issues to fix, as they're a good way in to a project.
-You'll need to look at `how to branch your code </en/latest/tools/git.html#branching-policy>`_.
+You'll need to look at :ref:`how to branch your code <branching-policy>`.
 That page will tell you how to name your branch.
 * Create a Merge Request (MR) on GitLab.
 You'll need to do that if you've committed a change!

   * Include the JIRA ticket number in the commit
-  * Write a good `commit message </en/latest/tools/git.html#committing-code>`_!
+  * Write a good :ref:`commit message <committing-code>`!

 * Review someone else's code on GitLab.
 * Read your team's documentation for the main project you're working on.